jaslloyd/react-hooks/README _useEffect.md

 # React Hooks: useEffect

-useEffect Summary

 - Lets you preform side effects in function components.
 - useEffect is `componentDidMount`, `componentDidUpdate` and `componentWillUnmount` combined.
 - It runs something _after_ render!
 - By default it runs after first render and after every update, (there are ways to control it, see below)
-- useEffect takes a 2nd parameter which is an array of dependencies that will cause the effect to re-run.
-Instead of running after every update it will only run after one of the dependencies change.
+- useEffect takes a optional 2nd parameter which is an array of dependencies that will cause the effect to re-run.
+Instead of running after every update it will only run after any of the dependencies change.
 - Unlike `componentDidMount` or `componentDidUpdate`, effects scheduled with `useEffect` don’t block the browser from updating the screen.
 - There are two types of Effects:
   <!-- TODO: Add link to Effect without cleanup -->